Axiomatic foundation of quantum measurements and survival effect: Survival effect

 More accurate procedure is based on the change of the function $P(x,t_a)$ to the positive probability distribution $\tilde{P}(x,t_a)$ when $\epsilon_0$ is a small parameter.
 First, we define the normalization constant $Q=\int_{x_0}^{+\infty}P(x,t_a)dx$ where $x_0=-a^2/2l$.
 The condition $Q-1\ll 1$ is satisfied when $\epsilon_0\ll1$ (see Appendix D).
 In this case, one can define the positive probability distribution $\tilde{P}(x,t_a)$ instead the function $P(x,t_a)$ as

 Equations (\ref{113}) and (\ref{114}) lead to the same position uncertainty: $\Delta x=\sqrt{a^2/2-l^2}$ when $\epsilon_0\ll1$ (more details are given in Appendix D).
-The momentum uncertainty follows from Eq. (\ref{112}) as $\Delta p=\hbar/\sqrt{2}a$.
+The momentum uncertainty follows from Eq. (\ref{112}) as $\Delta p_{x}=\Delta p=\hbar/\sqrt{2}a$.
 Hence, the survival measurement effect leads to uncertainty relation of the position and momentum of the particle as

 where $2l^2/a^2\ll1$.
-Thus, we have the next relation $\Delta x\Delta p<\hbar/2$ for the minimum uncertainty wave packet.
-This relation does not consist with the Heisenberg uncertainty relation $\Delta x\Delta p\geq \hbar/2$ because it is derived for the non-ideal initial conditions (see Postulate 5).
-Hence the survival effect violates the Heisenberg uncertainty relation.
-This result is found for the case when survival distribution is given by the Gamma distribution.
-However, it follows from Eq. (\ref{100}) that this result does not depend on the form of survival distribution.
+Thus, we have the following relation $\Delta x\Delta p_{x}<\hbar/2$ for the minimum uncertainty wave packet.
+This relation is not consistent with the Heisenberg uncertainty relation $\Delta x\Delta p_{x}\geq \hbar/2$ because it is derived for the non-ideal initial conditions (see Postulate 5).
+Hence, the survival effect violates the Heisenberg uncertainty relation.
+Note that the survival distributions in Eqs. (\ref{85}) and (\ref{86}) become delta-sequences when $\gamma\rightarrow \infty$ (or $\tau\rightarrow 0$).
+It follows from Eq. (\ref{115}) that in this limiting case the minimum uncertainty wave packet yields the relation $\Delta x\Delta p_{x}=\hbar/2$.
+The above results are found for the case when survival distribution is given by the Gamma distribution.
+However, it follows from Eqs. (\ref{99}) and (\ref{100}) that the survival effect violates the Heisenberg uncertainty relation for an arbitrary survival distribution if it is not a delta-sequence.
+Thus, in the general case the Postulate 5 yields the uncertainty relation as

+where the parameter $A$ depends on measuring device or the form of survival probability distribution.
+In the example which we consider above the parameter $A$ has the form: $A=\sqrt{1-2(l/a)^2}$ with $2(l/a)^2\ll 1$ (see Eq. (\ref{115})).
+Thus in this case we have $A\neq 1$, however the difference $1-A$ is small.
 Note that the ideal initial conditions yield relations $\langle p\rangle=p_0$ and $\langle x\rangle=0$ for the minimum uncertainty wave packet.
 However, the non-ideal initial conditions and the survival distribution in Eq. (\ref{86}) lead to relations $\langle p\rangle=p_0$ and $\langle x\rangle=l$, and hence $\langle x\rangle>0$.
-These relations can be taken for the experimental test of the survival measurement effect.
+These relations can be used for the experimental verification of the survival measurement effect.
 More complete test of the survival measurement effect is connected with the position probability distribution in Eq. (\ref{114}) and its comparison with the experimental position probability distribution.
 Note that the experimental position probability distribution for the minimum uncertainty wave packet can be constructed, in principle, by recording the relative measurements.